Get a free online consultation today to discuss the most suitable solution for you and your family.

 Your fixed interest rate is ending

-Fixed-rate Mortgages vary in length, and when the initial fixed period ends, your mortgage will revert to your lender’s Standard Variable Rate of interest, which is always higher than Fixed-rate deals.
+Fixed-rate Mortgages vary in length.
+When the initial fixed period ends, your mortgage will revert to your lender’s Standard Variable Rate of interest.
+This rate is usually higher than Fixed-rate deals.

 A rise in the Bank of England base rates

 For non fixed-rate mortgages, your monthly repayments are affected by fluctuations in the Bank of England base rate of interest.
-Although this is currently set at only 0.01%, a rise can occur at any time.
+Although this is currently set at 5.25%, a rise can occur at any time.

 Your property value increases significantly

-It’s a good idea to keep your eye on the property market because you can benefit when your property increases in value.
+It’s a good idea to keep your eye on the property market.
+This is because you can benefit when your property increases in value.
 The more your home is worth compared to when you bought it, the lower the Loan to Value rate of your borrowing is.
 Lenders often provide very competitive interest rates to those with low Loan to Value borrowings.

 Your mortgage terms state you can’t overpay

 If you’re in a position to do so, overpaying your mortgage can mean that you can pay off your mortgage earlier than intended or reduce your monthly payments.
-Many mortgage terms don’t offer this, however, so you could consider a more flexible mortgage with another lender.
-Bear in mind that exit fees are likely to be due on your existing mortgage, however.
+However, many mortgage terms don’t offer this, so you could consider a more flexible mortgage with another lender.
+Nonetheless, bear in mind that exit fees are likely to be due on your existing mortgage throughout its fixed term.